benwilliams140/comp3501-project/project_report.md

 ##### Technical Requirements

 0. Written in C++ using OpenGL to render; readable code with no serious bugs, suitable class hierarchy, good documentation.
-   - We wrote the project in C++ using OpenGL.
+   - We wrote the project in C++ using OpenGL with documentation throughout.

 1. Large textured heightfield terrain with collision detection.
    - We generated a terrain heightfield using three layers of Perlin noise.